 When Hover Click is enabled, you can move your mouse pointer over a control, let go of the mouse, and then wait for a while before the button will be clicked for you.

-Click the icon at the far right of the menu bar and select System Settings.
+Click your name on the top bar and select System Settings.

 Open Universal Access and select the Pointing and Clicking tab.

 The Hover Click window will open, and will stay above all of your other windows.
 You can use this to choose what sort of click should happen when you hover.
 For example, if you select Secondary Click, you will right-click when you hover.
 After you double-click, right-click, or drag, you will be automatically returned to clicking.

 When you hover your mouse pointer over a button and don't move it, it will gradually change color.
 When it has fully changed color, the button will be clicked.

 Adjust the Delay setting to change how long you have to hold the mouse pointer still before clicking.